hftf/roirpt/jeff-phrasing/README2.md

 > [!NOTE]
-> The so-called “future tense” is treated here as a <samp>will</samp> modal, not a tense, as seen in many English grammars.
+> The so-called “future tense” is treated here as a <samp>will</samp> modal, not a tense, which is consistent with the approach taken in many English grammars.

 || Modal
 -|-